OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Console/Developing-using-the-console.md

 ---

-# Developing using the Console
+## Developing using the Console

-The Console is a powerful tool.
-You can use various apps to write code and execute it, all from your browser!
+The Console is a powerful tool that is easily accessible through your browser.
+The Console gives you access to a terminal connected to your Omega, and an editor that allows you to directly access the Omega's filesystem!

 In this tutorial we're going to write a script that will blink the Omega's LED in morse code based on the user's input using the Editor App, and the Terminal App.

-# Overview
+### Overview

 | Overview |
 | :---: | :---: |